 Seal the Loop bins are saving our precious marine wildlife.

 Wildlife in marine and aquatic environments are impacted by dangers such as entanglement caused by discarded fishing line and other materials.

-Made from recycled plastics, the bins also contain messaging to help promote responsible disposal of fishing materials.
-A 2013 study of coast users found that 56% of those who came across a Seal the Loop bin changed their waste disposal behaviours as a result.
+Made from recycled plastics, the bins also contain messaging to help promote the importance of responsible disposal of fishing materials.
+A 2013 study of coastal users found that 56% of those who came across a Seal the Loop bin changed their waste disposal behaviours as a result.
 The bins also feature advice for what to do if someone sees injured wildlife, through Melbourne Zoo’s Marine Response Unit.